Tips for growing cold weather greens and Salad Bowls

-Salad bowl greens love cold weather and won't be bothered by frost or snow, but do not do well in heat.
+Buy one before Mid-May, as they love cold weather and won't be bothered by frost, but do not do well in heat.
 Harvest about half of each plant when the plant is around 6" high or so.
 Lettuce will be fairly long-lasting if you keep using it.
 Harvest often, by pinching off outer, bigger leaves.

 Here are a few veggies that may be in your bowl:

 - Mustard (Osaka purple, mizuna or komatsuna, ruby streaks): short-lived, eat leaves while small.

 - Kale and chard: eat leaves while small, do not let it get big or it will take over the whole bowl.

 - Spinach or Arugula: short-lived, eat small young leaves.

 - Chives: a long-lived perennial.
 Harvest by clipping or pinching.
 Replant outdoors when bowl is done.